-Preventive Dentistry Services in Sachse, TX
+Preventive Dentistry – Sachse, TX

-Checkups & Cleanings
+Dental Checkups & Teeth Cleanings

 TMD occurs when the small joints connecting the jaw to the skull bone are strained or damaged.
-The result can be mild discomfort, a clicking or grinding sound when opening and closing the mouth, or complete jawbone immobility.
+The result can be mild discomfort, clicking or grinding sound when opening and closing the mouth, or complete jawbone immobility.

 Gum Disease Treatment